 In the movie The Matrix , Morpheus says to Neo, “You take the blue pill, the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill, you stay in wonderland, and I show you how deep the rabbit hole goes.”

 This has been mostly a “red pill” life for me.
-Like Neo, while becoming aware of and experiencing the underpinnings of reality, that awareness has often come up against accepted “beliefs” as well as presenting understanding challenges and communication limitations.
+Like Neo, while becoming aware of and experiencing the underpinnings of reality, those insights often come up against belief–walls.

 Unlike the ego-oriented heroes in many of our video game-type movies where the hero gains status by eliminating enemy after enemy, Neo enacted the true Mythic Hero’s Journey by heeding the call, engaging in a road of trials, gaining allies, overcoming obstacles, being shattered then re-woven, and eventually reaching the hot-bed of consciousness.
 He does not bask in that place of amplified power, but re-enters culture as an orchestrator of both realms to re-green the landscape of the world.

 Locally, we played with that concept during our public planting in April at the Kennedy Woods Savanna in Forest Park – Cultural Diversity Re-weaving the Web of Biodiversity.
-The participants voiced ancestry from over 21 countries, and the Earth Chant (listen below) carried African and Middle Eastern flavors.
+The participants voiced ancestry from over 21 countries, and the Earth Chant part of the experience-deepening opening ceremony, (listen below) carried African and Middle Eastern flavors.
 We enhanced the reconstructed savanna ecosystem by planting 1500 native grass plugs and 300 Eastern Blazing Star prairie wildflowers, seeded in 2018 by fourth, fifth and sixth graders.
 Mother Nature gave us a beautiful day and has been watering our new planting ever since.

 “We are called to assist the Earth to heal her wounds and in the process heal our own – indeed, to embrace the whole creation in all its diversity, beauty and wonder.” — Wangari Maathai, founder of the Green Belt Movement in Kenya and the 2004 Nobel Peace Prize Laureate.